akhealth/RFP-ARIES-Support/ARIES_SUPPORT_RFP.md

 accept, or reject all deliverables.

-Acceptance of services and deliverables will be based on the criteria laid out in the quality acceptance plan.
-(Attachment 9 in the RFP package)
+Acceptance of services and deliverables will be based on the criteria laid out in the [quality assurance plan](https://github.com/AlaskaDHSS/RFP-ARIES-Support/blob/main/Attachment%2007%20QAP.md) . package)

 **SYSTEM DOCUMENTATION**